-In “Automated Driving Systems 2.0: A Vision for Safety” (the Vision), the U.S. Department of Transportation updated its safety guidelines for the testing, manufacturing and deployment of self-driving, or autonomous, vehicles.
-The new version is not only significantly more relaxed than its predecessor, but also emphasizes its voluntary nature “this Guidance is entirely voluntary, with no compliance requirement or enforcement mechanism.”
-Car manufacturers and technology companies are praising the new guidelines as they allow these entities broad discretion by “encouraging the self-establishment of industry safety norms.”
-Essentially, the DOT is advocating for these entities’ independence in establishing the standards for employee training, consumer educating, and overall quality in the autonomous vehicle industry.
-However, giving private businesses full reign to establish adequate standards for their own products creates the unavoidable risk of companies prioritizing their own financial self-interests over the interests of public safety.
+In “Automated Driving Systems 2.0: A Vision for Safety” (the Vision), the U.S. Department of Transportation updated its safety guidelines for the testing, manufacturing, and deploying of self-driving or autonomous vehicles.
+The new version is significantly more relaxed than its predecessor and emphasizes its voluntary nature “This Guidance is entirely voluntary, with no compliance requirement or enforcement mechanism.”
+Car manufacturers and technology companies praise the new guidelines. they allow these entities broad discretion by “encouraging the self-establishment of industry safety norms.”
+Essentially, the DOT advocates for these entities’ independence in establishing the standards for employee training, consumer education, and overall quality in the autonomous vehicle industry.
+However, giving private businesses full reign to establish adequate standards for their products creates the unavoidable risk of companies prioritizing their financial self-interests over public safety.

-It is inevitable that self-driving vehicles will lower both driver alertness and control as the driver will be allowing the autonomous system to maintain primary control over the vehicle.
+Self-driving vehicles will inevitably lower driver alertness and control as the driver will allow the autonomous system to maintain primary control over the vehicle.
 Minimizing human interaction could trigger an influx of potential concerns, including questions of accountability.
-If an autonomous system fails to acknowledge a red light or perceive a merging vehicle resulting in a crash, should the driver, the manufacturer, or both be held accountable and to what extent?
-Beyond liability, how will driver alertness be mandated, measured and enforced?
+If an autonomous system fails to acknowledge a red light or perceive a merging vehicle resulting in a crash, should the driver, the manufacturer, or both be held accountable, and to what extent?
+Beyond liability, how will driver alertness be mandated, measured, and enforced?
 Will autonomous vehicles substitute the driver or supplement driving?
 Misclassifying autonomous vehicles as substitute drivers instead of a complement to driving (and vice versa) could easily transform self-driving vehicles’ safety function into a safety hazard; under-reacting to a situation can be just as dangerous as over-reacting, and the hazards associated with both can be expected to increase as driver alertness decreases.
-According to the Vision, consumer education and employee training (which could minimize risk) should be the responsibility of the manufacturer, but it is highly unlikely a manufacturer’s commitment to public safety would come at the expense of finalizing a sale.
-So the final question is… how effective can we really expect self-serving safety standards to be?
+According to Vision, consumer education and employee training (which could minimize the risk) should be the manufacturer’s responsibility, but it is highly unlikely a manufacturer’s commitment to public safety would come at the expense of finalizing a sale.
+So the final question is… how effective can we expect self-serving safety standards to be?